michalisfrangos/practical_ML/index.md

 Cross validation:

-- I have used the training data for cross validation.
-- Based on the validation tests, based on this project's data, the decision tree (rpart) has a poorer performance than random forest (rf).
+- Based on the validation tests given this project's data, the decision tree (rpart) has a poorer performance compared to random forest (rf).

 Computational complexity:

 - I have set the number of trees in random forest to 50.
 - I used PCA to reduce the parameter space.
-Note that PCA does not improve the accuracy of prediction in this example, however I used it as an example to reduce the parameter space, which can be helpful in larger datasets.
+- PCA does not improve the prediction accuracy in this example; however, I used it as an example to reduce the parameter space, which can be helpful in larger datasets.

 # Testing
-The prediction of the untouched testing set with random forest:
+The prediction of the testing set via random forest:

 ```
 ##  [1] B A A A A E D B A A B C B A E E A B B B